revmischa/asteryst/README.md

 Asteyst is a voice application framework for Asterisk.
 It supports the generic speech API and method dispatch based on FastAGI requests, among other things.

-Asterysk is designed to do for voice applications what Catalyst does for web applications, with a similar interface and structure.
+Asteryst is designed to do for voice applications what Catalyst does for web applications, with a similar interface and structure.
 It attempts to abstract the messy details of the API used for your application's interface and to allow you to concentrate on writing high-level maintainable code.

 ## Usage